phelps-sg/llm-cooperation/jupyter-book/methods.md

 (future work will examine the sensitivity of our results to these parameters).

-Each simulacrum was instantiated using a message supplied in the `system` role at the beginning of the chat.
+Each simulacrum was instantiated using a message supplied in the `user` role at the beginning of the chat.
 The experiment was then described to the simulacrum using a prompt in the `user` role, and thereafter the rounds of play were conducted by alternating messages supplied in the `assistant`